jayeshchheda14/productInfoAgent/README.md

 ## Agent Details

-The key features of the Product Info ADK Agent include:
+The key features of the Product Info Agent include:

 | Feature | Description |
 | --- | --- |